Delfines de Los Cabos F.C.

-Delfines de Los Cabos F.C. was a football club in Cabo San Lucas, Baja California Sur, Mexico, that played in the Segunda División Profesional.
+Delfines de Los Cabos Fútbol Club was a Mexican football club based in Cabo San Lucas, Baja California Sur that competed in the Segunda División de México, the third division level of Mexican football.

-The club hosted C.D.
-Guadalajara in a preseason friendly on 20 December 2008 to inaugurate the Complejo Deportivo Don Koll.
-The visitors won 3–0, with a goal coming from Chicharito.
+The club hosted Guadalajara in a preseason friendly on December 20, 2008 to inaugurate the Complejo Deportivo Don Koll.
+The visitors won 3–0, with a goal coming from Javier "Chicharito" Hernández.